rankedscorerevolution/rankedscorerevolution.github.io/docs/mania.md

 exact score: 1,000,000
 updated ranked score: 1,000,002,000,014
 ```
+The latter's submitted score was exactly 1,000,000 whereas the ranked score given was 999,987 meanwhile the former's submitted score was the same but awarding 1,000,027.

-The same can also happen with total score.
+Worth mentioning that the same can also happen with total score.

 Map 1:
 ```typescript